-imocha began with a problem, a seemingly easy one at the outset, that hiring needed to be made more efficient.
+iMocha began with a problem, a seemingly easy one at the outset, that hiring or digital skills assessment needs to be made more efficient.
 We believed there was a way of conducting interviews and screening job-fit people that was quick and methodical.

-We started in 2015 with a simple software that did one simple thing—digitize interviews.
-We had traction, customers, and the understanding of how the industry worked.
+We started in 2015 with simple software that did one simple thing—digitize interviews.
+We had traction, customers, and an understanding of how the industry worked.

 So our software worked, too.